Master of Arts in Teaching

 Your change in career will change student lives

 In our Master of Arts in Teaching (MAT) and Transition to Teaching (T-to-T) programs, earn initial licensure to teach 5th through 12th grades.
-Both programs are for individuals who already have a bachelor’s degree and seek to pursue secondary licensure in the endorsement areas of business, world language, language arts, math, natural sciences, social studies and social sciences.
+Both programs are for individuals who already have a bachelor’s degree and seek to pursue secondary licensure in the endorsement areas of business, Spanish, language arts, math, natural sciences, social studies and social sciences.
 Individuals with an undergraduate degree in education are not eligible for these programs.

 Research, theory and practice form our comprehensive education for future educators